tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/Activities/04-Stu_Starting_Chain/README.md

 * The output of the second node should show information about `Importing block segments` and synchronization:

  ![node sync](Images/node-sync.png)

+* Copy this command into your notes and call it `Start Node 2`.

 ## Hints